Index154/slideshow-gallery/README.md

 - Highest rating: Images rated 5
 - Low rating: Images rated 1 or 2
 - Saved grids: See further below
+- Custom pool: Any custom pool the app detects can also be selected in this menu
 ### On left click
 Defines the action that happens when you left click an image.
 These are the options:
 - Pause/resume: Pauses or resumes an image